Aeroluna/LunaCoopMod/README.md

 Now uses the pre-infested assets from Heart of the Swarm.

-- Fixed a bug where Kerrigan's Assimilation Aura would not affect invisible units (Cloaked and not detected).
+- Fixed an issue where Kerrigan's Assimilation Aura would not affect invisible units (Cloaked and not detected).

 Little silly that you need to detect the unit to affect it with an *aura*.